Scholarships Available

 - Participated in extracurricular activities other than athletics

-One, non-renewable scholarship to students of Fremont High School and White Cloud High School.
+To be awarded to students of Fremont High and White Cloud high schools

 - Preference to students with a GPA of 3.0 or above